mademast/sail/SPEC.md

 ```

 ##### Expected return on success
-Servers should send a `354` which mean "start mail input".
+Servers should send a `354` which means "start mail input".

 #### [RSET][smtp4115]
 Used to reset the SMTP servers state and buffers as if it just received